Tailnet-First Operator Plane

 -> HTTP to dashboard.tail*.ts.net/api/*

--> Dashboard validates token, checks role
+-> Dashboard resolves trusted proxy/session identity and checks role

 -> Returns envelope response